dranikpg/gtrs/README.md

 go test -run ^$ -bench BenchmarkConsumer -cpu=1
 ```

-The iteration cost on a _mocked client_ is about 500-700 ns depending on buffer sizes, which gives it a **throughput of about 2 million entries a second** 🚀.
+The iteration cost on a _mocked client_ is about 500-700 ns depending on buffer sizes, which gives it a **throughput close to 2 million entries a second** 🚀.